 The good news: Every Milwaukee battery pack sold comes with a warranty.
 This includes standalone purchases as well as any battery packaged as part of a cordless product or tool kit.

-The batteries are only warranted to the original purchaser, however, and only warranted to be free from defects in material and workmanship.
+The batteries only get warranted to the original purchaser, however.
+Milwaukee also only warranties them to be free from defects in material and workmanship.
 That means you can’t return your battery under warranty if you dropped it from a 12-foot ladder onto concrete or you left it out in the bed of your truck overnight during a rainstorm.
 They also won’t likely repair anything you’ve already tried to “fix” yourself.

 What Happens Under a Warranty Claim?